 (b) give the other party the opportunity to remedy any breach of this Agreement within 30 days; and

 (c) hold good faith negotiations with the other party to settle the disputed matter.

-If your principal place of business is located in the United States or Canada (as determined by your address in the Service Terms):
+If your principal place of business is in North or South America (as determined by your address in the Service Order):

-If your principal place of business is located outside the United States or Canada (as determined by your address in the Service Terms):
+If your principal place of business is located outside the regions in clauses 13.2 and 13.3 (as determined by your address in the Service Order):